ColinGilbert/noobwerkz-engine/README.md

 Program structure:
 ```
 The current setup uses a platform-specific starter program to launch the main application.
 For desktop, www.glfw.org is used as it works unobtrusively.

-However, I'm up for writing more entrypoints if doing so proves desirable.
-Then, there is a plethora of math and scientific libraries (added as I discover and appraise them.)
+There are many libraries - mostly math and scientific libraries - in the engine/lib directory.

-For the desktop, there is also graphics and UI code, much of it cheerfully delegated to other libraries such as the aforementioned bgfx, Assimp, and NanoVG.
+For the desktop, there is also graphics and UI code, much of it cheerfully delegated to other libraries  - such as the aforementioned bgfx, Assimp, and NanoVG.

 Drawables are minimal, and neatly managed.
 An editor being built, but most of its features are to also be run headless.
-This project is focused on gettings things to work without the obstruction caused by massive inheritance hierarchies, and to allow rapid extendability.
-Compile times are manageable after the first compile due to CMake caching goodness.
-I contend that the little network logger powered by Asio (https://think-async.com/) might be the most important aspect of this toolkit. :P
+This project is focused on gettings things to work without the obstruction caused by massive inheritance hierarchies.
+This encourages rapid extendability.
+Compile times are manageable thanks to CMake caching goodness.

+I contend that the little network logger powered by Asio might be the most important aspect of this toolkit. :P
 ```

 As for its future, I plan on continuing work on it quite vigorously.
 It should be able to port apps to the browser by mid-summer and can trivially be made to work headless.
-Currently there is a strong focus on making games.
+The current focus on making games, but is expected to go towards ERP, automation, statistics, network management, and dataviz as my own needs change.

 Things to do in the immediate future:
 ```
-Setup more hardware environments (Win, MacOS, iOS, Emscripten, NaCL)
+Ports to Win, MacOS, iOS, Emscripten, NaCL
-Change the directory structure a little and rename a few files
 GUI and Serialization
 Skeletal animation
 ```

 Medium future
 ```
-Constraint solvers - likely Gecode
+Add more constraint solvers - Gecode & Ceres
 Functional programming
 Test framework
 ```